 There are other questions about how much foreign know-how is engineered into the Mini’s mix.
 Wuling Hongguang Mini EV is produced by a joint venture between the state-owned Shanghai Automotive Industry Corp (SAIC), General Motors and Wuling.

 An investment vehicle directly controlled by Shanghai’s municipal government that has stakes in SAIC is also reportedly a partner.
-Significantly, perhaps, SAIC collaborated with Tesla to establish its manufacturing facility in the city.

 The carmaker reportedly sees a new avenue of sales growth in Beijing’s latest initiative to promote EVs (particularly indigenous brands) in lower-tier cities and rural areas to reduce emissions and spur domestic demand-driven consumption.